domi021/clippy/README.md

 * Click the **Clippy icon** in your browser toolbar to launch the interface.
 * Use the **Gear (⚙️) icon** to open the settings menu and adjust your theme colors.
 * Use the **Summary** button to scan the page for text.

+Contact

+Have a suggestion or found a bug?
+Feel free to open an Issue here on GitHub.